dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 (As in the current state of the language, if a parameter type to the functional is annotated with a warrant attribute, i.e. stating a requirement, and the supplied argument fails to have this warrant attribute, it is a type mismatch;
-akin to supplying a `const` typed pointer as an argument to a fully mutable parameter.)
+akin to supplying a base class object as an argument to a derived type parameter.)

 ### Overloading, Mangling and Overriding